freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 Transition Challenges: Transitioning existing systems and data to the cloud can be complex and may require changes to existing workflows.
 This process may disrupt operations temporarily.

 Cost Management: While the pay-as-you-go model is generally cost-effective, poor management of resources can lead to unexpected costs.
 It requires vigilant monitoring and optimization.
+Not always cheaper, have to look at overall cost over a number of years.
+Also will they have to bring in new people with cloud expertise or train them?

 Limited Control: Businesses have less control over the underlying infrastructure in a cloud environment.
 This lack of control may be a concern for organizations with specific regulatory or compliance requirements.